Don Neely: Historian and author

 Neely was New Zealand's leading cricket historian and wrote or co-wrote a number of books and cricket annuals.
 He was a main interviewee in Jeremy Coney's television series The Mantis and the Cricket: Tales from the Tours, which relied heavily on old players (and Neely) to tell stories of early New Zealand cricket teams' tours overseas.

 Personal life

 Neely's wife Paddianne is an archivist and worked on many of his books.
 In the 2015 New Year Honours, she was awarded the Queen's Service Medal, for services as an archivist.
 She is from a cricketing family, with her cousin Dave Crowe being the father of prominent New Zealand batsmen and captains Martin Crowe and Jeff Crowe.

 Neely died on 16 June 2022, aged 86.

-Don Neely, often known as "D.O." grew up in Miramar, Wellington; where he played on Miramar's Crawford Green park and served on the Kilbirnie Club.
-He met his wife Paddianne at Masterton Intermediate School in 1960; she said that he enjoyed teaching and was good at it but the pay was "modest".
-He was the sales and marketing manager for Rembrandt Suits for many years; he "dressed immaculately".
+Neely grew up in Miramar, Wellington, where he played at Crawford Green and was associated with the Kilbirnie Club.
+He met his wife Paddianne at Masterton Intermediate School in 1960.
+He later worked as a sales and marketing manager for Rembrandt Suits for many years.
 His funeral was held at the Basin Reserve.
-He is survived by Paddianne, their three children (Kristen, Sean and Jason) and seven grandchildren.
+He is survived by Paddianne, their three children and seven grandchildren.